Permitted Development Class Q – Barn Conversions

 Finally, nationally there have been a few successful applications, whereby a basic barn is given Prior Approval for change of use to be converted, and then a second full planning application for a new dwelling(s) made, relying heavily on the ‘fallback’ argument.
 This fallback argument makes the case for the new dwelling(s) by essentially showing the new purpose built dwelling will be better for the occupants, and more attractive than the conversion that would otherwise be shoehorned into the existing barn envelope.
 The argument aims to approve something altogether better in spite of being generally against local planning policy.
 Its a long-term game, but with potentially higher rewards as the better dwelling(s) as a result will have more value.

-This is a greatly truncated summary of the Class Q system, and the caselaw is always changing things, so please continue your research or get in touch.
+This is a greatly truncated summary of the Class Q system, and the caselaw is always changing things possibly beyond the outlines above which are not being routinely updated, so please continue your research or get in touch.
 Tom Spriggs Architect Ltd has experience in submitting Class Q applications and would be more than happy to discuss your potential projects.